PolyCortex/polydodo/README.md

 The web client allows the user to upload a data file acquired using an OpenBCI board and then presents him a detailed and personalized analysis of his sleep.
 Additionally, this client will further detail the process by which we come to classify sleep in stages and offer a review of this process.
 OpenBCI boards must be configured via OpenBCI GUI and data must be saved on a SD card (Cyton only) or through a session file.

 On the other hand, the mobile client offers a tool that can be used on a regular basis.
 Unlike the web application, this app can save sleep sequences for later consultation and display the aggregated results of several nights of sleep on a dashboard.
-Also, it will guide the user from the installation of the electrodes, until the end of his acquisition.
+Also, it will guide the user from the installation of the electrodes to the end of his data acquisition.

-Finally, both these clients use a local http server that is easy to installed.
-This server is local so that your data is not sent over the internet.
-Biosignals data are sensitive and this is our way to promise you security.
+Finally, both these clients use a local HTTP server that is easy to install.
+This server is hosted locally so that your data is not sent over the internet.
+Biosignal data are sensitive and this is our way to promise you security.
 <p align="center">
   <br>
   <img alt="General architecture of the project" src="https://github.com/PolyCortex/polydodo/wiki/img/general_architecture_small.png">